AdobeDocs/experience-platform.en/help/segmentation/api/previews-and-estimates.md

 ## Next steps

 After reading this guide you should have a better understanding of how to work with  previews and estimates using the Segmentation API.
-To learn how to access metrics related to your Real-time Customer Profile data, such as the total number of profile fragments and merged profiles within specific namespaces or the Profile data store as a whole, please visit the [profile preview (preview sample status) endpoint guide](../../profile/api/preview-sample-status.md).
+To learn how to access metrics related to your Real-time Customer Profile data, such as the total number of profile fragments and merged profiles within specific namespaces or the Profile data store as a whole, please visit the [profile preview (`/previewsamplestatus`) endpoint guide](../../profile/api/preview-sample-status.md).